qsdrqs/CRUST-bench/README.md

 ### Adding your own models
 To add your own model, you must:
-1. Define the model in the `endpoints` folder, you must ensure that your model implements a `get_results` function that takes in a message and returns the response from the model in the form of a json that contains the `response` key.
+1. Define the model in the `endpoints` folder.
+You must ensure that your model implements a `get_results` function that takes in a message and returns the response from the model in the form of a json that contains the `response` key.
 2. Define the model configuration in the `configs` folder.
 The configuration file should contain the model name, the endpoint to call, and any other relevant parameters.
 3. Update the `call_endpoint.py` file to include the new model in the `endpoints` dictionary.
 The `endpoints` dictionary should map the model name to the corresponding endpoint function.